mariacardei/mariacardei.github.io/_news/announcement_CASE.md

 related_posts: false
 ---

-I traveled to Bari, Italy for the _[2024 IEEE Conference on Automation Science and Engineering](https://2024.ieeecase.org/)_ and presented our paper **Practical Heuristics for Victim Tagging During a Mass Casualty Incident Emergency Medical Response**.
+I traveled to Bari, Italy for the _2024 IEEE 20th International Conference on Automation Science and Engineering_ [(CASE)](https://2024.ieeecase.org/) and presented our paper **Practical Heuristics for Victim Tagging During a Mass Casualty Incident Emergency Medical Response**.